VPS Performance: Diagnosing Slow Servers

 # Network: iftop

 If CPU, memory, and I/O are all consistently maxed during load testing, the server needs more resources.
 Upgrade to a VPS with more vCPUs and RAM, or consider whether the application architecture is appropriate for the traffic volume it receives.
-Some applications scale vertically (bigger server) better than they scale horizontally (more servers), while others work better with load balancing across multiple smaller instances.
+Some applications scale vertically by using a bigger server, while others work better with load balancing across multiple smaller instances.

 If traffic frequently spikes beyond what the server can handle, a load balancer distributing requests across multiple application servers may be more cost-effective than continuously upgrading to larger VPS instances.
 This approach requires additional configuration but can handle significantly more concurrent traffic.

-- Measure first: Establish a TTFB baseline and note where you are measuring from.
+1. Measure first: Establish a TTFB baseline and note whether you are measuring locally or remotely.

-- Examine slow queries: Enable the MySQL slow query log and use EXPLAIN on the slowest queries.
+3. Examine slow queries: Enable the MySQL slow query log and use EXPLAIN on the slowest queries to identify missing indexes.

-- Load test: Confirm the bottleneck under realistic traffic before upgrading resources.
+6. Load test: Confirm the bottleneck under realistic traffic before committing to a resource upgrade.

 Getting the Diagnosis Right

 Slow VPS response times usually have a specific cause that can be identified with the right diagnostic approach.
-Measuring first, then checking each layer of the stack systematically, takes the guesswork out of optimisation.
+Measuring first, then checking each layer of the stack systematically, removes the guesswork from optimisation.
 Most performance issues on VPS deployments fall into a few common categories: insufficient resources, unoptimised database queries, misconfigured PHP workers, or missing caching layers.

 If you have worked through these steps and the server is still slow, or if you would prefer hands-on help with the diagnosis, you can get in touch with details of your current setup, the symptoms you are seeing, and what you have already tried.